Retirement Planning for Women

 Key Takeaways

-• Women often earn less than men over their careers, resulting in lower retirement savings and potential missed investment opportunities.
+• Women often earn less than men, leading to lower retirement savings.

-• Women can leverage resources like retirement calculators and financial representatives to determine their savings targets and explore options like Social Security benefits, 401(k)s and IRAs, and annuities to enhance their retirement income.
+• Women can use calculators and financial advisors to explore savings options like Social Security, 401(k)s, IRAs, and annuities.

 With a longer life expectancy than men, women may have a little more time to enjoy their retirement.
 However, this could mean there's a greater chance they could outlive their retirement savings.
 This is just one reason why retirement planning for women can be a bit different from retirement planning for men.